 The data warehouse approach: connect Shopify to AI through Peliqan

-The architecture works in three steps.
-First, you connect Shopify to Peliqan – a few clicks, OAuth authentication, and your Shopify orders, customers, products, and inventory start syncing into Peliqan’s built-in Postgres and Trino warehouse.
-Second, you connect your other data sources.
-Peliqan has 250+ connectors, so your CRM, ERP, ad platforms, and accounting tools sync into the same warehouse.
+The solution is to sync Shopify data into a governed data warehouse alongside all your other sources, then expose everything to AI through a single MCP endpoint.
+This is exactly what Peliqan does.
+First, you connect Shopify to Peliqan with a few clicks and OAuth authentication, and your Shopify orders, customers, products, and inventory start syncing into Peliqan’s built-in Postgres and Trino warehouse.
+Second, you connect your other data sources, since Peliqan has 250+ connectors, so your CRM, ERP, ad platforms, and accounting tools sync into the same warehouse.
 Third, you install Peliqan’s MCP server (pip install mcp-server-peliqan) and connect Claude, ChatGPT, or any MCP client.
 The AI agent now queries all your data through one governed endpoint.

 Peliqan capabilities for Shopify data